cebus-org/cebus/packages/react-dialog/README.md

-# Link
+# Dialog

-The Link component allows you to create a standardized anchor elements
+The Dialog component presents a surface that users can either complete tasks or obtain information from.

 ## Use

-1. Install the @pongo-ui/react-link component.
+1. Install the @pongo-ui/react-dialog component.

 Using NPM

 ```
-npm install @pongo-ui/react-link
+npm install @pongo-ui/react-dialog
 ```

 Using Yarn

 ```
-yarn add @pongo-ui/react-link
+yarn add @pongo-ui/react-dialog
 ```

 2. Install the @pongo-ui/react-provider and our theme tokens from @pongo-ui/react-theme